 - Non-persistent XSS: The malicious tag directly comes from the client and is not stored in the server (e.g. the HTML page generated by the server contains an URL argument without escaping).
-In this case, the attacker needs to prepare an URL, and to have the user clicking on it. - Persistent XSS: The malicious tag is stored in the server as user content.

-In this case, the attacker needs to create the content, and to have the user visit the page showing this content.
+In this case, the attacker needs to prepare an URL, and - Persistent XSS: The malicious tag is stored in the server as user content. - In this case, the attacker needs to create the content, and to have the user visit the page showing this content.